 One big weapon the police have that they use all the time when it comes to sex crime cases is that it is known as a pretext phone call.
 This is basically where the alleged victim typically calls the alleged perpetrator on the phone, and the police will tape-record the conversation.

-This is a very effective weapon in sex crime-related offenses because if on the pretext of a phone call, the defendant admits that they committed the crime, this is an enormous weapon that they can use against the individual charged with the sex crime to prosecute and convict them down the line.
+This is a very effective weapon in sex crime-related offenses because if, on the pretext of a phone call, the defendant admits that they committed the crime, this is an enormous weapon that they can use against the individual charged with the sex crime to prosecute and convict them down the line.
+The legal implications of such an admission are significant, as it can be used as direct evidence in court.

 This is because most people will not admit that they committed a sex crime unless they did commit the sex crime.
 See California v.
 Wismer.